Weekend in Graz itinerary for first time visitors

 There is also a cafe in the Murinsel where you can grab a coffee or cocktail, relax and feel like the river flow beneath you.
 I had drinks in the Murinsel during my visit to Graz and its very chi chi with a calm, relaxing vibe.
 The cocktails here aren’t bad either.

 The Murinsel can be lowered or risen depending on the tide levels of the river.
+Visiting the Mur island is a must see on a Graz city break.

 Mariahilferpl.
 1, Graz, Austria,

-Pro tip: Visit the Murinsel at night when it is illuminated by bright blue and red.
+Graz travel tip: Visit the Murinsel at night when it is illuminated by bright blue and red.
 The lights also serve as navigation lights — a warning to other ships straying into the Mur.
 The island in the Mur is one of the top places to see in Graz Austria.

 Directly next to the Landhaus is the Armoury.
 With about 32,000 objects in the 17th-century mansion on Herrengasse, Graz is home to the most extensive historical Armoury in the world and was once an essential arsenal in Inner Austria.